Annette Willson – a bit about me and what motivates me

 “OLD WAYS WON’T OPEN NEW DOORS”

-In recent years, I made a commitment to share my knowledge of pain and performance and apply this to the horse rider, initially via an unmounted floor exercise routine and then applying these strengths in the saddle.
-I thrive on helping people and the greatest thrill is when I can successfully bring the two together.
+In recent years, I have made a commitment to share my knowledge of pain and performance and to apply it to the horse-rider, initially via an unmounted floor exercise routine and then in the saddle.
+I thrive on helping people, and the greatest thrill is bringing the two together.
 How good is it when someone who’s been suffering pain and discomfort can ride again?
 When someone who has been working hard and getting nowhere makes a small change and just flies – it’s such a good feeling.
-Whether you’re a top-performing rider, a beginner, or a ‘re-entry’ the same principles and support are there and the same energy to help resolve your situation.
+Whether you’re a top-performing rider, a beginner, or a ‘re-entry’, the same principles and support are there and the same energy to help resolve your situation.

 Every rider uses the same muscles to ride.
-The Olympic rider will use the same muscles as the preliminary rider: they just do it better.
-The new mother returning to riding after a baby will need to train the same muscles and movement patterns as the injured rider with poor balance and coordination.
+The Olympic rider will use the same muscles as the preliminary rider, but they do it better.
+The new mother returning to riding after a baby will need to train the same muscles and movement patterns as the injured rider, who has poor balance and coordination.
 Each rider aims for the same posture and the same outcome when they apply aids.

 A rider requires more than an independent deep seat.
-A rider requires skilled, independent, stable lower back, hand, arm, and lower leg movements for precise application of aids.
+A rider requires skilled, independent, stable lower-back, hand, arm, and lower-leg movements to precisely apply aids.
 The ability to use each body part independently and in synchronicity needs to be trained.

-Riding instructors recommend riders strengthen their core, but the core strength is not transferred to use in the saddle unless the rider knows how to engage the core voluntarily.
-The movement patterns required for riding are not taught by fitness trainers or physios or riding coaches.
+Riding instructors recommend that riders strengthen their core, but core strength does not translate to use in the saddle unless the rider knows how to voluntarily engage it.
+The movement patterns required for riding are not taught by fitness trainers, physios, or riding coaches.
 I believe this is the uniqueness of my Applied Posture Riding Program.
 My Program also trains riders who have suffered injuries from a fall, from accidents, or from childbirth.
-A minor injury may result in a simple confidence issue and riding skills can be compromised with fear.
+A minor injury may result

-My physiotherapy education allows me to support riders with questions about injuries and posture problems.
+My physiotherapy education enables me to support riders with questions about injuries and posture.
 Back injuries are a major problem for horse riders and create conflict between riders, their families, and their doctors.
 You need tools to train yourself.

-The writing of the book my book “Applied Posture Riding” developed over a few years due to my own experience and due to the demand by riders asking the questions.
-It has become very popular around the world, particularly for prelim and riders recovering from injury.
+The writing of my book, “Applied Posture Riding,” developed over a few years, driven by my own experience and riders’ questions.
+It has become very popular worldwide, particularly among prelims and riders recovering from injury.

-I love riding, I love physiotherapy, and combining the two I do get incredible results!
+I love riding, I love physiotherapy, and when I combine the two, I get incredible results!

 So if you are sick of being an average rider and want to be better, get started I look forward to meeting you, getting to know you, and ultimately the opportunity to work with you in the future.